phrp720/aw-sync-suite/README.md

 - Prometheus Integration: Transforms and pushes the data to Prometheus for storage and monitoring.
 - Grafana Visualization: Easily visualize trends and activity metrics in Grafana.
 - Customizable Configuration: Configure which ActivityWatch buckets to include or exclude, and set sync intervals.
+- Service Mode: Run the agent as a service on Windows and Linux systems with just one command.

 ## Requirements

+- For Development purposes:
-- To run this agent by yourself, you need the following:
+  - To modify the agent by yourself, you will need the following:
-  - Go  Version >= 1.23
+    - Go Version >= 1.23.2
     - Make

-- If you got the executable file ,there are no dependencies or requirements.
+- For Running the agent:
+  - To run the agent, you will need the following:
+    - The aw-sync-agent binary
+    - A running instance of ActivityWatch
+    - A running instance of Prometheus
+    - A running instance of Grafana(Optional)
+    - A configuration file(Optional).
+The agent can run without a configuration file(with the use of flags or env variables), but it is recommended to have one.

 ### This repo contains the following packages: